datacamp-content/courses-introduction-to-shell/README.md

 that may be halfway around the world.
 This course will introduce its key elements and show you how to use them efficiently.

+**Learning Objectives**

+- Explain the similarities and differences between the Unix shell and graphical user interfaces.
+- Demonstrate fluency with core Unix commands.
+- Explain what files and directories are.
+- Match files and directories to relative and absolute paths.
+- Demonstrate fluency with basic data manipulation commands.
+- Find and interpret help.
+- Predict the paths matched by wildcards and specify wildcards to match sets of paths.
+- Combine programs using pipes to process large data sets.
+- Write shell scripts to re-run command pipes with a varying number of command-line arguments.

 **Prerequisites**